ld-amaya/afterClassInit/README.md

-# afterClass-app
+#afterClassroom-app

-Iteration of afterClassroom frontend
+This is an iteration of afterClassroom frontend.
+I am using React-Typescript for this iteration